 The method of consumption is also important.
 For maximum benefit for the body, unlike any other product, grenadier should be consumed in raw.

 The most accurate measure of grenadier’s value is the price established by our customers.
-Since 2002, when this fishery was started, the price has risen significantly and has already surpassed the price of pollock – an assessment by our customers, even though these two products are in the same cod family, grenadier price is accessible to people with average incomes.
+Since 2002, when grenadier fishery was started, the price has risen significantly and has already surpassed the price of pollock.
+Even though these two products are in the same cod family, grenadier price is accessible to people with average incomes.

 We harvest grenadier exclusively with longlines to ensure we deliver the best possible quality product to our customers.
 The product quality of longline fishing is much better than the quality of trawled fish where raw material experiences tremendous pressure and thus naturally affects the quality of the final product.

-Fishing stock of deep-sea fish can be described in two words – huge reserves, and the depths of 1200-2000 meters are virtually unexplored.
-Large reserves of raw material leads to simple fact that our average tonnage longline vessels can effortlessly harvest 30-40 metric tons per day, whereas harvest of traditional species will average approximately 4-6 metric tons per day.
+Fishing stock of deep-sea fish can be described in two words – huge reserves, and the depths of 1200-2500 meters are virtually unexplored.
+Large reserves of raw material leads to simple fact that our medium-size longline vessels can effortlessly harvest 30-40 metric tons per day, whereas harvest of traditional species is approximately 4-6 metric tons per day.

-Given the substantial margin of deep-sea fish and increased demand for this product, last year we expanded the longline fleet, retrofitting three more vessels for deep-sea longline fishing.
+Given the substantial margin of deep-sea fish and increased demand for this product, in the last years we expanded the longline fleet, retrofitting a few more vessels for deep-sea longline fishing.

-Our customers have contributed in sustaining this very expensive deep-sea fishery by developing the market and advertising the market value of deep-sea product and gave us product price growth of more than 2.5 times.
+Our customers have contributed in sustaining this very expensive deep-sea fishery by developing the market and advertising the market value of deep-sea product and gave us product price grown significantly.